+Our building science curriculum was one of the first in the US developed specifically to incorporate all aspects of becoming a whole house building performance contractor for existing housing stock, including diagnostic investigation, installation, remediation, as well as a full range of best practices.
 We deliver courses for beginners as well as advanced certifications.
-Our roster includes BPI, RESNET and EPA trainings, software end-user classes, and advanced trainings that address the complexities of multifamily and commercial projects.
+Our roster includes BPI, RESNET, AIA, EPA, IECC, software end-user classes, and advanced training that address the complexities of multifamily and commercial projects.
 To meet the diverse needs of this quickly growing industry, we offer courses delivered in classrooms, in the field, and through online webinars.

 Training for Building Engineers

 Our advanced classes are taught by our expert engineering staff and can be scheduled at your convenience.
 If you are interested in one of these classes, please contact us at email@example.com.

 NREL’s OpenStudio platform for EnergyPlus is changing how building professionals approach energy modeling – are you prepared for the shift?
 We offer a variety of OpenStudio support services to help you get there!

 Energy Modeling using the OpenStudio Sketch-up Plugin and The OpenStudio Application